igordzie97/bookstore-microservices/README.md

 The project puropse was to create a backend system which will support book store activities.

 ## Architecture
-System architecture is based on microservice.
+System architecture is based on microservices.
 Communication between them is done using Feign Client.

 The following microservices are highlighted:
 - **Bookstore-Gateway** - gateway service that provides dynamic routing between microservices, filtering based on permissions
 - **Bookstore-Products** - products service - adding authors, books and data presentation
-- **Bookstore-Orders** - orders service
+- **Bookstore-Orders** - orders service - making order based on basket
 - **Bookstore-Baskets** - basket service - assigning basket to user, value calculation
 - **Bookstore-Accounts** - registration, authentification and authorization service
 - **Bookstore-Storage** - save and file presentation service